Understand Candy Portions

-Mints and sugar-free gum are great options as you enjoy the flavor of the season.
-These little treats typically contain only 5-10 calories each, and might help you curb your desire to sample an additional appetizer or glass of wine!
+Mints and sugar-free gum are great ways to enjoy a little wintery freshness during the holiday season.
+These little treats typically contain only 5-10 calories each and might help you curb your desire to sample an additional appetizer or glass of wine!

 Don’t Forget the Chocolate

-While chocolate and cocoa products are some of the tastiest holiday treats, they may also play a special role in the diet.
+Not only are chocolate and cocoa products some of the tastiest holiday treats – they may also play a special role in the diet.
 Some types of dark chocolate and cocoa contain antioxidants called flavanols, which studies suggest may promote heart health.

 Stay Active with Fun Winter Activities